exiang/open_hub_wiki/Master-Data-Industry.md

   * Resource: this resource is for which industries?

-### List of recommended Industry
+## List of recommended Industry
-and its mapping keywords
+and its mapping keywords.
+Keywords are alternative names for a specific industry.
   * **Aerospace** - Aerospace
   * **Agriculture** - Agriculture, Agrotechnology
   * **Art & Craft** - Art & Craft, Creative & Arts, Design